Marketplace fees · Updated July 16, 2026

 Ignore the long fee schedule for a second.
 For 95% of resellers, an eBay sale costs you exactly two things:

 • Final value fee — a percentage of the total sale amount: item price + shipping charged to the buyer + sales tax.
-On most categories this is 13.25% on the portion up to $7,500.
+On most categories this is 13.6% on the portion up to $7,500 (up from 13.25% before eBay's February 2025 fee update).

 There is no separate payment-processing fee anymore — since eBay moved to Managed Payments, processing is baked into the final value fee.
 That makes eBay simpler to model than platforms that stack multiple fees.